 Read on for some coral bark tree information.

 About Coral Bark Maple Trees

 Winter bark color will be deeper the more sun the coral bark maple tree receives.
-However, in warmer climates they will also benefit from some dappled afternoon shade.
-With a mature height of 20-25 feet (6-8 m.) and spread of 15-20 feet (4.5-6 m.), they can make nice ornamental understory trees.
+However, in warmer climates, they will also benefit from some dappled afternoon shade.
+With a mature height of 20-25 feet (6-7.5 m.) and a spread of 15-20 feet (4.5-6 m.), they can make nice ornamental understory trees.
 In the winter landscape, the red-pink bark of coral bark maple trees can be a beautiful contrast to deep green or blue-green evergreens.

 Planting Coral Bark Japanese Maples

 When planting coral bark Japanese maples, select a site with moist, well-draining soil, light shade to guard against the intense afternoon sun, and protection from high winds that can dry the plant out too quickly.
 When planting any tree, dig a hole twice as wide as the root ball, but no deeper.
 Planting trees too deeply can lead to root girdling.